Taking a taxi in Croatia? Some tips to avoid being ripped off, taxi contact details in all the major cities, and the role of Uber and UberBOAT

 Comparison of Taxi Prices for Some Companies

 So how do the prices of a taxi in Croatia compare between the various companies?
-You can find out more on this Croatian taxi price comparison website.
+In order to find out more, click on this Croatian taxi price comparison website.

 You can find a list of taxi companies in Split below.
 If you are looking for more information on getting from Split Airport to the city, including by taxi, here is our Split Airport guide.

 +385 (0) 52 313 313